 Living well in any age is about finding our heart, knowing our heart, living out of our heart.
 If we do that, we’ll have it made regardless of all the things in our lives that aren’t like we want them to be.
 Success isn’t to be measured by the degree to which things go our way, but by the degree to which we go the way of our heart, the way our heart has in mind for us, the way our heart is calling us to take up and live out, even though that may insure that things don’t go “our way,” and we have to proceed along the path with heart anyway, nevertheless, even so.

 This is not to say that living from the heart is necessarily at odds with prosperity and recognition.
 It is just to say that prosperity and recognition are not the aim and intention of a life lived from the heart.
 If they come, they come as by-products, and are not embraced as being particularly wonderful in themselves.
 More than likely, however, doing what we love will not lead to fortune and glory, or even to an easy life.
 We may never get anything more out of it than having done what we loved.
 But what is prosperity and recognition if those things keep us from doing what we love?
 How much would we give to be able to do what we love?
-Our focus and goal has to be doing what we love and letting that be enough.
-This is the most important thing: finding what we truly love and doing it, no matter what.
+Our focus and goal has to be doing what we love while doing what we must to pay the bills, letting that be enough.
+This is the most important thing: finding what we truly love and doing it, while paying the bills.

 These are the things that ultimately “make for peace.”
 No matter how much the culture tout’s prosperity and recognition as necessary ingredients in “the good life,” we find our satisfaction, our peace, in doing the things we are built to do—in being the person we are built to be—and trusting that to be enough.
 When we live like this, we live from the heart.